findy-network/findy-agent-cli/scripts/fullstack/fsm/README.md

 cli agent mode-cmd -r
 ```

-> Tip, if you have problems with CLI commands check our `FCLI_` prefixed envs.
+> Tip, if you have problems with CLI commands check your `FCLI_` prefixed envs.

 The result should be AUTO_ACCEPT.
 Note that allocation scripts do this automatically.